dbt-labs/docs.getdbt.com/website/blog/analytics-craft/2021-11-29-open-source-community-growth.md

 ---
-title: "How I study open source community growth with dbt"
+title: "How I Study Open Source Community Growth with dbt"
 description: "Building a data pipeline to study open source community growth with BigQuery, dbt, OpenLineage and Superset."
 slug: open-source-community-growth-analysis